FanFusion/ai-tutor/README.md

-# Teaching Syllabus Generator
+# Teaching Syllabus Generator and Tutor

-A Gradio application that uses Gemini AI to generate teaching syllabuses from uploaded documents (PDF/TXT).
+A Gradio application that uses Gemini AI to generate teaching syllabuses from uploaded documents (PDF/TXT) and then provides an interactive teaching experience based on the generated syllabus.

 ## Features